jizhang-cmu/ground_based_autonomy_basic/README.md

 # Quick Start

-Clone the repository and checkout the 'melodic' branch.
+Clone the repository and checkout the 'noetic' branch.
 In a terminal, go to the folder and compile,

 ```catkin_make```